djjolicoeur/stately/README.md

 ## Usage

-### Necessary Components
+### Necessary Core Components
 Stately provides the building blocks, the usage is entirely up to you.
 Stately needs a few things to be useful.
 * something that implements `stately.components.state-store/StateStore`
 * something that implements `stately.components.data-store/DataStore`
 * something that implements `stately.components.executor/Executor`
+* a handle state function.
+I choose to implement this as a 4-arity multi-method dispatched on state in my `SimpleStately` impl.
+* a data function.
+A function, given the core and a reference, knows how to find the data needed to complete the task at hand

-These three building blocks will make up a `stately.core/StatelyComponent`, The `StatelyComponent` will be our bridge from our FSM to communicating with the rest of the system.
+These three building blocks will make up a `stately.core/IStatelyCore`, The `IStatelyCore` will be our bridge from our FSM to communicating with the rest of the system.

 I have provided some basic examples of these implementations, but these could be